Feo's Stuff HORROR / THRILLER

 The painted cover, by Todd Schorr, actually made me chuckle; it's a Norman Rockwell-esque painting of a scene in the idyllic, all-American town of Innsmouth; well, all-American except that the little boy licking his lips over a fried seafood treat has the skin of a salamander, and instead of ketchup, he's slathering Cthulhu Cocktail Sauce on the unidentifiable meal.

 The book opens with a brand new introduction by none other than Gahan Wilson, who provides some Lovecraft-inspired illustrations as well, and continues with an irreverent bio of HPL himself.
 Then the adaptations begin with a bang; a four- part rendition of HERBERT WEST: RE-ANIMATOR.
 If you think you know the story because you saw the '80's movie of the same name (fun as it was), you're wrong (dead wrong -feo).
 Taking place in the early part of the 20th century, RE-ANIMATOR follows Herbert West as he pursues his twisted experiments through college and World War One, until his sins inevitably catch up with him.
-Each chapter is illustrated by a top-flight artist, starting with the legendary Richard Corben.
-There isn't an artist alive more suited to draw HPL stories than Corben.
-If only he could have provided more than five pages: buy lots of copies of this book so Tom Pomplun can afford to hire him to do longer stories in future volumes!
-That's not to slight the excellent artists who draw the next three chapters, including Rick Geary, J. B. Bonivert, and Mark A. Nelson, who do a top-notch job.

 Another artist whose style is ideally suited to HPL is the late Tom Sutton, to whom this book is dedicated.
 His tragic death earlier this year makes a new story from him impossible, but Pomplun has included in this book Sutton's THE DREAM QUEST OF UNKNOWN KADATH, originally published in 1978 as a rare, limited-edition portfolio.
-It consists of six full-page drawings illustrating key parts of the epic tale, and the fact that its previous appearance was in an extremely limited form means that, for most readers,
+It consists of six full-page drawings illustrating key parts of the epic tale, and the fact that its previous appearance was in an extremely limited form means that, for most readers, this will be their first time seeing the art.

 Other highlights of this volume include Matt Howarth's adaptation of THE SHADOW OUT OF TIME, and THE FUNGI FROM YUGGOTH, HPL's epic poem.
 Pomplun wisely did not attempt to adapt the latter work directly (poems rarely work in any form but, well, poetry), but instead supplemented it with nineteen full-page drawings by the likes of Maxon Crumb, S. Clay Wilson, and Trina Robbins.
 The only piece in this book I didn't like was an odd little strip which merged Cthulhu with rap music.
 Fortunately, it was only two pages long.